ratishoberoi/spur-ai-chat/README.md

 - Disabled input while request is in flight
 - Typing indicator with character-by-character AI response simulation

-The typing effect avoids the “instant AI response” feel and makes the interaction feel closer to a real support agent.
+The typing effect avoids the “instant AI response” feel and makes the interaction closer to a real support agent.

 ---